 In one of our previous articles, we talked about the importance of choosing your niche if you’re a beginner - let’s hope that you’ve all read that one.

-As important as it is to choose the right niche for you, it can’t prepare you for the struggle that comes next - finding clients.
+As important as it is to choose the right niche, it can’t prepare you for the struggle that comes next - finding clients.

 If you’re a beginner in this world, be mentally prepared to experience countless rejections, many humiliating offers, and unanswered emails.
-Even if you know what you’re looking for, your clients may not have a clue - even almost all of them look like they have.
+Even if you know what you’re looking for, your clients may not have the slightest clue.

-And if you experience rejection, try not to take it personally.
+And if you end up rejected, try not to take it personally.
 Remember, it’s not about you personally - it’s about your work.
 You may request a too high of a price, or your style is not suitable for them - whatever the reason for the rejection may be, accept it gracefully and move forward.

 Also, if you ever encounter a client who’s openly disrespectful or annoying, focus on this thought - becoming a freelancer is building a reputation too.
 So, even if you’re tempted to answer with the same energy and language as your potential client, stay respectful and answer with grace.

-Even if you have experience in your field, you may encounter some of these challenges, so just prepare yourself beforehand.
+You may encounter some of these challenges, even if you have experience in your field, so just prepare yourself beforehand.

 Define Your Expectations And Goals

-Just like in dating, some standards are necessary in order to end up with what you want, not with what’s in front of you.
+You need to have clear standards for yourself and your future clients if you want to end up with what you want, not with what’s in front of you.

-The same rules apply to your freelance clients.
-Before starting your search for ideal clients, take some time to define the relevant things about your freelance arrangements.
+Before you begin your search for ideal clients, take some time to define the relevant things about your freelance arrangements.